25 – 29 June 2018, Santa Fe, New Mexico

 La Fonda on the Plaza

-The 18th Conference on Mountain Meteorology is hosted by the American Meteorological Society and organized by the Committee on Mountain Meteorology.
+The 18th Conference on Mountain Meteorology was hosted by the American Meteorological Society and organized by the Committee on Mountain Meteorology.

-There are several sponsorship opportunities available at the 18th Conference on Mountain Meteorology.
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact Ricky Sidla at RSidla@ametsoc.org.

 Excursion to Valles Caldera National Preserve and Los Alamos

-The afternoon excursion on Wednesday, June 27th, will include a visit to the Valles Caldera, a 1.25 million year super volcano collapsed crater that is now a National Park Service National Preserve, followed by a visit to the town of Los Alamos.
-The agenda is as follows:
+The afternoon excursion on Wednesday, June 27th, included a visit to the Valles Caldera, a 1.25 million year super volcano collapsed crater that is now a National Park Service National Preserve, followed by a visit to the town of Los Alamos.
+The agenda was as follows:

 Buses will be outside the La Fonda hotel at 12:00 pm.
 Buses will leave no later than 12:15, so please make sure you are on the bus before then.